Eligibility Requirements

 The Foundation offers two types of fellowships:

-- Senior Fellowships are awarded to outstanding former or current teachers who are required to complete graduate study within five calendar years of part-time study.
+- Senior Fellowships are awarded to outstanding current teachers who are required to complete graduate study within five calendar years of part-time study.

 - The Admiral Paul A. Yost, Jr.-James Madison Fellowship is awarded to individuals who meet the eligibility criteria above and have served in the U.S. military.